glouppe/info8010-deep-learning/lecture5.md

 ???

-During their recordings, they noticed a few interesting things:
+Their hypothesis:
+- The visual system is organized in a hierarchical way, where simple features are extracted at the early stages and more complex features are extracted at the later stages.
-1. the neurons fired only when the line was in a particular place on the retina,
+- Simple cells are sensitive to the presence of a line in a particular position and orientation in the visual field.
-2. the activity of these neurons changed depending on the orientation of the line, and
-3. sometimes the neurons fired only when the line was moving in a particular direction.
+- Complex cells are sensitive to the presence of a line in a particular orientation, but not to its position.
+- Hierarchies of simple+complex cells can be used to extract more complex features, such as corners, curves, and eventually objects.

 ---

-# Inductive biases
+class: middle

 Can we equip neural networks with **inductive biases** tailored for vision?